self-actuated/docs.actuated.com/docs/install-agent.md

     )
     ```

-    Run the setup.sh script which will install all the required dependencies like containerd, CNI and Firecracker.
+    The install.sh script installs required dependencies such as: containerd, CNI plugins, and the Firecracker binary.

     **For best performance**, a dedicated drive, volume or partition is required to store the filesystems for running VMs.
 If you do not have a volume or extra drive attached, then you can shrink the root partition, and use the resulting free space.

     Two storage backends are supported.
-By default the agent uses device mapper.
+By default the agent uses [Device mapper](https://en.wikipedia.org/wiki/Device_mapper).
 Alternatively the agent can use ZFS volumes within a ZFS pool.

+    The disk space allocated to job runners can be configured by setting the `BASE_SIZE` environment variable.
+The default is `30GB` which is generally sufficient for most teams.

     === "Devmapper (recommended)"

+        The `VM_DEV` variable should be set with a disk or partition that can be formatted for VM storage.

         ```bash
         (